zentyal/zentyal/docs/en/user/mailfilter.rst

                    Víctor Jímenez <vjimenez@warp.es>
                    Javi Vázquez <javivazquez@ebox-technologies.com>

-The main issues when talking about email are spam and viruses.
+The main threats when talking about email are spam and viruses.

 Spam, or not desired email, makes the user waste time looking for the right emails in the inbox.
 Moreover, spam generates a lot of network traffic that